wagtail/wagtail/docs/getting_started/index.md

 pip install wagtail
 ```

+pip is a package manager for wagtail.
+It comes preinstalled with latest versions of python.
 (Installing wagtail outside a virtual environment may require `sudo`. sudo is a program to run other programs with the security privileges of another user, by default the superuser)

 Once installed, Wagtail provides a command similar to Django\'s `django-admin startproject` to generate a new site/project: